adityabhatt205/LogLens/.github/ISSUE_TEMPLATE/feature_request.md

 What problem would this solve?
 What are you trying to do?

 **Proposed solution**
-What you'd like LogSense to do.
+What you'd like LogLens to do.

 **Alternatives considered**
 Any workarounds or alternative approaches you've thought about.